fkyprianou/deved-platform/content/blog/en/introducing-the-relaunch-of-the-vonage-developer-community.md

 ---
-title: "Introducing the Relaunch of the Vonage Developer Community!"
+title: Introducing the Relaunch of the Vonage Developer Community!
 description: " Join the relaunched Vonage Developer Community where you can connect with developers, access new channels, API-specific support, and intelligent automations.
 Sign up now and be a part of our vibrant community!"